lawolf8/lawolf8/README.md

 ## Data Engineer Intern Sr. | Machine Learning and Operations Research Engineer

 ### About Me
-I'm an aspiring Software/Data Engineer with a focus on data engineering, data science, machine learning, and operations research.
+I'm a Software/Data Engineer with a focus on data engineering, data science, machine learning, and operations research.
 Currently enhancing fleet management systems at Lockheed Martin as a Data Engineer and conducting cutting-edge research with machine learning and operations research at the University of South Florida.
 I'm passionate about applying my technical skills to solve complex problems and optimize systems.

 **NOTE**: Since I work at Lockheed Martin Aeronautics and USF Research, I am unable to display the majority of my work.
 Due to this, I do not have many projects in my public portfolio for legal reasons.